Here’s what you need to know to make informed decisions about the sunscreens you use.

 With mounting scientific evidence indicating that these chemicals are harmful to humans, the FDA had no choice but to re-evaluate the toxicity potential of these chemicals.
 Oxybenzone and Octinoxate have already been banned in Hawaii and Key West, FL due to indications of their damaging impact on reefs and marine life.
 We fully expect that many other states, cities, and municipalities will be joining the movement.
 96% of sunscreens contain these active ingredients, based on a study by the Center for Disease and Control.

-Here’s how it works and why you should rethink your sunscreen – the chemical ingredients under examination work by creating a chemical reaction on the skin surface.
+Here’s how chemical sunscreen works and why you should rethink your sunscreen – the chemical ingredients under examination work by creating a chemical reaction on the skin surface.
 As chemical sunscreens are absorbed into the skin, the penetrating UV rays can also create a similar chemical reaction.
 Yes, a chemical reaction inside your skin!
-Think about that.
-How could that be safe?
-Common sense says it can’t be.
-The FDA confirmed that they cannot even confirm that these chemical sunscreens are themselves safe.

 Some chemical sunscreens can also become endocrine disruptors and may interfere with thyroid and other hormone processes in the body.
 Oxybenzone, specifically, can reduce sperm count in men and may contribute to endometriosis in women.
 Oxybenzone is dangerous to both children and pregnant/breastfeeding women - polluting breast milk.
 One research study even showed that Oxybenzone changed the sex of a young fish!
 It’s time the FDA thinks about saying NO to the O’s in sunscreen.